Processed Foods

 • Packaging Lifecycle Management

-Packaging materials represent a major business cost and contribute to the environmental footprint of processed foods entities.
-Each stage of a package’s lifecycle, including design, transportation, and disposal, presents its own unique environmental challenges and opportunities.
-Entities may be impacted by regulations on allowable packaging materials or end-of-life management of packaging.
-Processed foods entities can work with packaging manufacturers on packaging design to generate cost savings, improve brand reputation, and reduce their environmental impact.
-Innovations such as light-weighting materials can also result in cost benefits in the transportation of goods.
-Other innovations can improve end-of-life management of products, such as through the use of recyclable or compostable materials, which may mitigate potential risks related to costs and compliance.
+Packaging materials represent a major business cost and contribute to the environmental footprint of entities in the Processed Foods industry.
+Each stage of a package’s lifecycle, including design, transportation and disposal, presents unique environmental challenges and opportunities.
+Entities are also affected by legislation regarding allowable packaging materials or packaging end-of-life management.
+Entities can work with packaging manufacturers on packaging design to reduce costs, improve brand reputation and reduce the environmental impact of packaging.
+Innovations such as developing lightweight materials may also result in reduced goods transportation costs.
+Other innovations can improve end-of-life management of products, such as using recyclable or compostable materials, which may mitigate potential risks related to costs and compliance.

 Supply Chain Management